 Unlike questions related to Operations, which focus on the operational performance of your company on its stakeholders as it is managed and operated on a day to day basis, Impact Business Models go a level deeper by identifying and evaluating whether and how a company is designed to create specific positive social and/or environmental impact.
-Impact Business Models are captured in blue in the B Impact Report.
+Impact Business Models are captured under Reports in BIA Performance.
 See below for an example of a company’s Impact Business Model score in the Environment section.

 While the different types of Impact Business Models inevitably create some variabilities in how they work and the questions that a company will see, there are also common scoring structures .